kpunjani/flightnode.github.io/_posts/2015/2015-09-22-starting-to-learn-jeykll.md

 Recently I ran across and old article from Phil Haack, about moving his blog to [Jekyll using GitHub](http://haacked.com/archive/2013/12/02/dr-jekyll-and-mr-haack/).
-And I realized that this is (or might be?) a perfect solution for managing content *about* the FlightNode project (though it will not be part of the platform itself).
+And I realized that this is (or might be?) a perfect solution for content management in the FlightNode project.

 There is a lot of work to do in terms of getting content up and getting it formatted.
 This is just the start of getting the framework going, so that I can get all the text and pictures out of my head and into documentation that other team members can use.

-### Startup References:
+## Startup References:

 * [Jekyll: Transform your plain text into static websites and bogs](http://jekyllrb.com/)
 * [Using Jekyll with Pages](https://help.github.com/articles/using-jekyll-with-pages/#configuring-jekyll)